Audio File Version Control: Why You Need It & How It Works

 Mastering engineers

-Here’s how different approaches to version control stack up for audio professionals:
+Here’s how different approaches stack up:

 | Feature | Manual Naming | Dropbox / Google Drive | DAW Project Versions | Dedicated Platform (Aliada) |